-Heather Alexander is an expert on nationality law, citizenship, and human rights.
-She is currently the lead researcher of the Centre for the Future of Citizenship, a research network and think tank focusing on the intersection between citizenship and technology.
+Heather Alexander is an expert on nationality law, citizenship, statelessness and human rights.
+She is the co-founder (with Jonathan Simon) of the Lab for the Future of Citizenship, focusing on the intersection between citizenship law, legal identity and the person-like qualities of artificial intelligence.

-Heather was a founding board member of United Stateless, an advocacy network for stateless people in the United States, and is currently a board member of the Canadian Centre on Statelessness.
-She is a member in good standing of the District of Columbia Bar Association.
-She is also proficient in French.
+Heather was a founding board member of United Stateless, an advocacy network for stateless people in the US, and a former board member of the Canadian Centre on Statelessness.
+She has been a member in good standing of the District of Columbia Bar Association since 2006.

 Publications:

-The Nationality and Statelessness of Nomadic Peoples Under International Law, book in press with Oxford University Press.
+The Nationality and Statelessness of Nomadic Peoples Under International Law, Oxford University Press 2025.

 Keeping Statelessness on the Agenda at the Global Refugee Forum and Beyond, Statelessness and Citizenship Review 6(1), 137-142 (2024).